Fast 3D printing

 Intelligent Liquid Interface (ILI) by NewPro3D

-NewPro3D explains that their innovation relies on a “transparent wettable membrane between the photo-curing resin and the light source” that allows to grow an object continuously at an amazing rate.
-They claim they can achieve 3D printing speed up to 150 times faster than SLA (Stereolithography) and 40 times faster than PolyJet 3D printing technologies.
+The NewPro3D team explains that their innovation relies on a “transparent, wettable membrane between the photo-curing resin and the light source”.
+They claim that they can achieve a 3D printing speed up to 150 times faster than SLA (Stereolithography) technologies and 40 times faster than PolyJet 3D printing technologies.